Did your parents warn you about credit cards? Did they say something like . . . “not until you’re older!”

-There is a simple, cost-effective yet often overlooked financial move that can benefit your children for the rest of their lives: credit cards for kids.
+There is a simple, cost-effective yet often overlooked financial move that can benefit your children for the rest of their lives by providing lasting financial education: credit cards for kids.

 Why Get Credit Cards for Kids?